Chart Color Schemes

 Parkwood features high concentrations of group households and family households, with a higher-than-average median household size

-Family households constitute 80.6% of all households, including 38.1% couples with children, 27.5% couples without children, and 13.3% single parent families.
-Non-family households comprise the remaining 19.4%, with lone person households at 12.8% and group households comprising 6.8%.
-The median household size is 3.0 people, larger than the Rest of Qld average of 2.5.
+Family households comprise 80.6% of all households, including 38.1% couples with children, 27.5% couples without children, and 13.3% single parent families.
+Non-family households account for the remaining 19.4%, with lone person households at 12.8% and group households comprising 6.8%.
+The median household size is 3.0 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households